 Blood pressure is the result of two forces: systolic pressure and diastolic pressure.
 Systolic pressure occurs when blood pumps out of the heart and into the arteries.
 Diastolic pressure is created while the heart is at rest between heart beats.
 These two forces are represented in the numbers shown in blood pressure readings.

-There are two types of high blood pressure: essential and secondary.
+There are two types of hypertension: essential and secondary.

 Essential hypertension is the most common type and accounts for more than 95% of all cases.
 For those with essential hypertension, the underlying cause cannot be determined.
 Potential factors that can lead to essential hypertension include a family history of high blood pressure, inactive lifestyle, high alcohol or sodium intake, and ethnicity.

-Secondary hypertension is high blood pressure that is caused by another medical condition, such as conditions that affect your kidneys, arteries, heart or endocrine system.
+Secondary hypertension is caused by another medical condition, such as conditions that affect your kidneys, arteries, heart or endocrine system.

-Many people with high blood pressure never experience symptoms and are therefore unaware of their condition.
-When symptoms do occur, it can mean that your high blood pressure is getting worse.
+Many people never experience symptoms and are therefore unaware of their condition.
+When symptoms do occur, it can mean that your blood pressure is getting worse.

 These symptoms include: